floriankimmel/podflow/README.md

   * number: store last episode number in 1password and use that to calculate next episode number
   * schedule date: calculate date of next friday
-* Uploads addfree, non-adfree, cover thumbnail and youtube cover thumbnail to our own ftp server (command: `ftp`)
+* Uploads adfree, non-adfree, cover thumbnail and youtube cover thumbnail to our own ftp server (command: `ftp`)
 * Backup all those file to 2 s3 buckets in 2 different regions
 * Start auphonic productions for (command: `auphonic`)
   * non-adfree version of the epsiode